For Exceptional Cyclists

 Where do we sleep? - Usually a Holiday Inn/Best Western style motel with wifi, a swimming pool, and/or hot tub.
-Rooms are double occupancy--two beds and riders per room.
+Rooms are double occupancy--two beds with 2 riders per room.
 Single rooms are available at an additional cost.

 How can I sign up? - Contact us for information or apply online.
 Make note of the dates, payment schedules and cancellation policy.
 Return the application with your required deposit.
 More information will be sent to you as you prepare for PAC Tour.